1992 Currie Cup: Competition

 There were six participating teams in the 1992 Currie Cup.
 These teams played each other twice over the course of the season, once at home and once away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.
 The top two teams qualified for the final.

 In addition, all the Currie Cup teams also played in the 1992 Currie Cup / Central Series.